iron-io/docs/worker/languages/go/index.md

 client.codes.create(code)
 {% endhighlight %}

-Run `ruby upload.rb` (or whatever you saved th script as) and it will upload your code to the IronWorker cloud.
+Run `ruby upload.rb` (or whatever you saved the script as) and it will upload your code to the IronWorker cloud.
 You can then queue tasks against the code from whatever client you want, including raw API calls (which we'll show below).